shutiansong/nyc-taxi-data-platform/README.md

 These metrics are stored in:

-metadata.batch_ingestion_stats
+`metadata.batch_ingestion_stats`

-This enables batch-level auditing, anomaly detection, and operational monitoring.
+This enables batch-level auditing, anomaly detection, operational monitoring, and safe pipeline reruns.

 ---